ChristoNik/burger/README.md

 Navigate to the working directory and do the following in your terminal

-Before you proceed, make sure you fork the repo

 ###### Step 1
 > npm install
 The above command will install all the dependencies you need